Johann Philipp Reis: Previous experimenters

 Reis monument in Gelnhausen: In 1878 European scientists declared Reis to be the telephone's inventor.

 Since the invention of the telephone, attention has been called to the fact that, in 1854, M. Charles Bourseul, a French telegraphist, had conceived a plan for conveying sounds and even speech through electricity:

 Suppose that a man speaks near a movable disc sufficiently flexible to lose none of the vibrations of the voice; that this disc alternately makes and breaks the currents from a battery: you may have at a distance another disc which will simultaneously execute the same vibrations. …It is certain that, in a more or less distant future, speech will be transmitted by electricity.
 I have made experiments in this direction; they are delicate and demand time and patience, but the approximations obtained promise a favourable result.

-Bourseul deserves the credit of being perhaps the first to devise an electric telephone and try to make it; but Reis deserves the honor of first realising the idea as a device to transmit and receive sounds electrically.
+While Bourseul is credited as perhaps the first to conceptualize and attempt to build an electric telephone, Reis earned the distinction of first realizing the concept into a functioning device capable of transmitting and receiving sounds electrically.

 Bourseul's idea seems to have attracted little notice at the time, and was soon forgotten.
 Even the Count du Moncel, who was ever ready to welcome a promising invention, evidently regarded it as a fantastic notion.
 It is very doubtful Reis had ever heard of it.
 Reis was led to conceive a similar apparatus by a study of the mechanism of the human ear, which he knew contained a membrane which vibrated due to sound waves, and communicated its vibrations through the hammer-bone behind it to the auditory nerve.
 It therefore occurred to him, if he made a diaphragm to imitate this membrane and caused it, by vibrating, to make and break the circuit of an electric current, he would be able through the magnetic power of the interrupted current to reproduce the original sounds at a distance.